Bulk Product Export and Import

 The first line of the CSV file must have the following heading columns.

-Handle Title Body Vendor Type Tags Shipping Code SEO Title SEO Description Option1 Name Option1 Value Option2 Name Option2 Value Option3 Name Option3 Value Variant SKU Variant Barcode Variant Grams Variant Inventory Tracker Variant Inventory Qty Variant Inventory Policy Variant Fulfillment Service Variant Price Variant Cost Price Variant Compare At Price Variant Discount Variant Instalments Variant Free Shipping Variant Tax Free Variant No Shipping Required Variant Ship Separately Variant Length Variant Width Variant Height Variant Shipping Code Variant Image Custom Option Name Custom Option Value Custom Option Price Image Src Image Alt Text
+Handle Title Body Vendor Type Tags Shipping Code SEO Title SEO Description Option1 Name Option1 Value Option2 Name Option2 Value Option3 Name Option3 Value Variant SKU Variant Barcode Variant Grams Variant Inventory Tracker Variant Inventory Qty Variant Inventory Policy Variant Fulfillment Service Variant Price Variant Cost Price Variant Compare At Price Variant Discount Variant Instalments Variant Free Shipping Variant Tax Free Variant No Shipping Required Variant Ship Separately Variant Length Variant Width Variant Height Variant Shipping Code Variant Image Custom Option Name Custom Option Value Custom Option Price Image Src Image Alt Text Collection

 The fields are explained below.